Lambda-School-Web/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Learned about routers, and custom middleware

 - [ ] Describe Middleware?

+Middleware is a function or code we want to be executed depending on how we insert the middleware into server.
+It can be globally executed through server.use, or it can be applied to a certain router, or a specific route.

 - [ ] Describe a Resource?

+Anything you send to the client is a resource.
+Data, status code, error message, etc.

 - [ ] What can the API return to help clients know if a request was successful?

+Besides the data, It can return status codes

 - [ ] How can we partition our application into sub-applications?

+By using express routers.

 ## Project Setup